 You might be surprised at just what you can fit in a chassis this small, but thanks to the advances in mini-ITX motherboards, high-capacity PSUs in a bitesize package, and the use of intelligent partitioning and ribbon cables, you can squeeze a high-end gaming machine into something this big.

 The Kolink Rocket case isn’t that much bigger than the InWin chassis, but the performance difference in the two PCs we can build out of them is massive.
 A key difference, however, is that you’re going to need to need a special SFX power supply as the Kolink doesn’t come with one out-of-the-box.
-Unfortunately the slimline Rocket isn’t available in the US, but the Phanteks Evolv Shift is also a great mini-iTX chassis in its own right.
+Unfortunately the slimline Rocket isn’t that affordable in the US thanks to international shipping costs, but the Phanteks Evolv Shift is also a great mini-iTX chassis in its own right.

 Because of the way the Kolink chassis is partitioned we can install the mini-ITX motherboard on one side, with the same low-profile Noctua cooler sitting comfortably under the mesh side, and have the full-size GTX 1660 sat on its own on the opposite side.

 The riser cable we use to connect it to the Gigabyte board is essentially just an extension cable for the PCIe 3.0 slot and shouldn’t have any detrimental impact on the gaming performance of your card.
 With previous generations of riser cables that was a problem, but it seems to have been largely eradicated by the move to PCIe 3.0.
 Either that or there is so much excess bandwidth the graphics card isn’t using that any dip in bandwidth isn’t an issue.